 If the infection still appears to be present after the treatment, it’s time to seek out a professional.
 Go to a clinic so that the medical provider can prescribe some medication and properly treat the nail.

-When your nails smell bad after removing fake nails, take it as a sign that your nail has been infected.
-There is bacteria or fungi that have been living in between your fake nails and natural nail.
+When your acrylic nails smell bad, take it as a sign that your nail has been infected.
+There are bacteria or fungi that have been living in between your fake nail and natural nail.